sreeja-g/Customer-Churn-Prediction-and-Analysis/README.md

 * Analyzed user behavior
 * Performed EDA:
   * Discovering, Structuring, Cleaning, Joining, Validating and Presenting
-  * Understood data distributiona, and relationships between variables through plots.
+  * Understood data distributions, and relationships between variables through plots.
   * Created summary reports using Tableau
 * Performed a two-sample t test to analyze and determine whether there is a statistically significant difference between mean number of rides and device type – Android vs. iPhone.
+*
 *